cleoold/types-linq/doc/api/more/types_linq.more.more_enumerable.rst

 constructing, using as_more(), or invoking MoreEnumerable methods that return MoreEnumerable instead of Enumerable.

-Some APIs are subject to change as updates to .NET (6) are happening - they will move to Enumerable class if one day they appear in the official .NET doc.
+These APIs may have breaking changes more frequently than those in Enumerable class because updates in .NET are happening and sometimes ones of these APIs could be moved to Enumerable with modification, or changed to accommodate changes to Enumerable.

 Bases
 ======